pingcap/docs-tidb-operator/en/get-started.md

 kubectl port-forward -n tidb-cluster svc/basic-grafana 3000 > pf3000.out &
 ```

 You can access Grafana dashboard at <http://localhost:3000> on the host where you run `kubectl`.
-Note that if you are not running `kubectl` on the same host (for example, in a Docker container or on a remote host), you cannot access Grafana dashboard at <http://localhost:3000> from your browser.

 The default username and password in Grafana are both `admin`.
+Note that if you want to access Grafana dashboard at <http://localhost:3000> from your browser, you must run `kubectl` on the same host, not in a Docker container or on a remote host.

 For more information about monitoring the TiDB cluster in TiDB Operator, refer to [Deploy Monitoring and Alerts for a TiDB Cluster](monitor-a-tidb-cluster.md).

-## Upgrade a TiDB cluster
+## Step 5.
+Upgrade a TiDB cluster

 TiDB Operator also makes it easy to perform a rolling upgrade of the TiDB cluster.
 This section describes how to upgrade your TiDB cluster to the "nightly" release.

-Before that, first you need to get familiar with two `kubectl` sub-commands:

-- `kubectl edit` opens a resource specification in an interactive text editor, where an administrator can make changes and save them.
-If the changes are valid, they'll be propagated to the cluster resources; if they're invalid, they'll be rejected with an error message.
-Note that not all elements of the specification are validated at this time; it's possible to save changes that may not be applied to the cluster even though they're accepted.

-- `kubectl patch` applies a specification change directly to the running cluster resources.
+Before that, you need to get familiar with a `kubectl` sub-command `kubectl patch`.
+It applies a specification change directly to the running cluster resources.
 There are several different patch strategies, each of which has various capabilities, limitations, and allowed formats.
+For details, see [Kubernetes Patch](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/)

 ### Modify the TiDB cluster version